MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcoreps2-getoptions.md

 If a requested feature keyword is not recognized, or the feature is recognized but there is currently no option selection for it, the feature is ignored and the feature/option keyword pair is not placed in the output buffer.

 To reduce the need to make two calls per data access, pass the method an output buffer of a fixed size (1 KB, for example), and then check the function return value.
 If the method returns S_OK, the buffer already contains the data of interest.
-If the method returns E_OUTOFMEMORY, the value in *<i>pcbNeeded</i> is the buffer size needed to hold the data of interest.
+If the method returns E_OUTOFMEMORY, the value in **pcbNeeded* is the buffer size needed to hold the data of interest.
 The caller should then allocate a buffer of that larger size and proceed with a second call to the method.

 This method is supported for any Pscript5 render plug-in.